 You will immediately feel the benefit in your neck and less eye strain too.
 Many of us have either a reversed lordosis in the neck from an old whiplash, or a curvature due to a short leg, or injury to the spine.
 Couple that with twisting your neck to get sufficient light and it will cost you at least an extra half a dozen visits every year to the chiropractor, and a lot of pain.
 Old fashioned bedside lights are the pits.

 You may be wondering, why am I trying to do your chiropractor out of business?
 I can assure you we like patients who get better and stay well.
-Those who keep coming back with niggling pain are never happy, and they don't refer us their friends and neighbours. if it's something as simple as the correct bedside light that will keep you and your chiropractor happy, then do it.
+Those who keep coming back with niggling pain are never happy, and they don't refer us their friends and neighbours.
+If it is something as simple as the correct bedside light that will keep you and your chiropractor happy, then do it.

 One small thought may be relevant.
 If you wake in the night and like to read, then perhaps two separate lamps may be the answer, one above each of your heads.

-Make sure that your bedside lights aren't the underlying cause of your problems.
+Make sure that your bedside lights are not the underlying cause of your problems.
 They are very pretty, but have no place in the bedroom.
 Or, have them, and a reading lamp above your head.
 Remember, roughly three feet up is probably the right height.

-It's time for a new movement in health care, away from making patients chronically dependent on their doctors for medication and manipulations.
-If your chiropractor isn't emphasizing exercises, changes of posture, evaluating your position at the computer and factors like bedside lights, then it's time to make a change.
+It is time for a new movement in health care, away from making patients chronically dependent on their doctors for medication and manipulations.
+If your chiropractic help isn't emphasizing exercises, changes of posture, evaluating your position at the computer and factors like bedside lights, then it may be time to make a change.

 On that subject, if you possibly can, move away from spending long hours on the laptop to a conventional computer.
 Have someone who is knowledgeable check out the ergonomics of your station.

-Research shows that if you've had neck pain for over five months, you've got it for ever, whatever the treatment.
+Research shows that if you have had neck pain for over five months, you've got it for ever, whatever the treatment.
 An occasional, but regular chiropractic adjustment in a maintenance care program, coupled with exercises and a massage is our solution to the problem; it isn't perfect.

 There are five joints between each pair of vertebrae in your neck.
-All can give you beans, but the most common are the cervical facets.
+All can give you beans, but the most common is the cervical facet syndrome.
 They become worn after injury and scoliosis and are a great source of pain, but the chiropractic adjustment is the treatment of choice.

 Are there dangers associated with chiropractic manipulation?
 Yes, there certainly are, but incidents are so few and far between that to all intents and purposes you can ignore them, unless you are a young woman, smoker and on the pill.